amiralimi/spotify_move/README.md

 ## Running
 For running this scripts first you need to create a developer app in [Spotify developer dashboard](https://developer.spotify.com/dashboard/).
 After that you need to go to settings of the app that you created and put a url in `Redirect URLs`.
 I put `http://localhost`.
-If you use someother URL you need to change `redirect_uri` in `import.py` and `export.py` file.
+If you use some other URL you need to change `redirect_uri` in `import.py` and `export.py` file.
-After that you need to craete an environment file in base folder named `.env` with these arguments in it.
+After that you need to create an environment file in base folder named `.env` with these arguments in it.
 ```
 CLIENT_ID='your-spotify-developer-app-client-id'
 CLIENT_SECRET='your-spotify-developer-app-client-secret'